Authors:

 Main takeaways:

-• Use research done by students, such as theses, to change or enhance experiences and products offered.
-To make these more sustainable or successful.
+- Use research done by students, such as theses, to change or enhance experiences and products offered to make these more sustainable or successful.

 3.2 Finland

-3.2.1 Sustainability Self-assessment tool for tourism enterprises
+3.2.1 Sustainability self-assessment tool for tourism enterprises

-The tool enables tourism companies to view, evaluate, measure and further develop sustainability communication related to its operations.
+The tool enables tourism companies to view, evaluate, measure and further develop sustainability communication related to their operations.
 The tool is free and open for companies to use.
 It is available in Finnish and in English.

 Main takeaways:

-• Involve students in RDI activities and provide them with possibilities to cooperate with industry representatives directly.
+- Involve students in RDI activities and provide them with possibilities to cooperate with industry representatives directly.

 3.2.2 Responsible food tourism development